xdas-dev/xdas/docs/user-guide/io/data-formats.md

-offer the `tiles` vtype: `open_dataarray` then backs the data array with a lazy {py:class}`xdas.tiles.TileArray` describing the file, and the engine implements the decoding half as a `load_tile` static method — called once per tile touched, with one source-local slice per axis and the manifest's engine specification as keyword arguments, returning exactly the selected sub-box:
+offer the `tiles` vtype: `open_dataarray` then backs the data array with a lazy {py:class}`xdas.tiles.TileArray` describing the file, and the engine implements the decoding half as a `load_tile` static method — called once per tile touched, with exactly one source-local slice per source axis, in source order (whatever transposes or inserted axes the tile array presents), and the manifest's engine specification as keyword arguments, returning exactly the selected sub-box:

 ```{code-cell}
 from xdas.tiles import TileArray